-Now, early clinical studies are underway in Vietnam and Thailand, and being planned in Brazil, to evaluate a new egg-based COVID-19 vaccine inspired by the flu experience.
+Now, clinical development is underway in Vietnam, Thailand (see Phase 1 interim results in eClinicalMedicine), and Brazil, to evaluate a new egg-based COVID-19 vaccine inspired by the flu experience.
 It’s based on a novel vaccine platform that brings together traditional egg-based technology with new, cutting-edge science—and uses another virus as a building block.

 Scientists genetically modify a Newcastle disease virus (NDV)—usually used in its live form, in vaccines for poultry—so that its surface presents the SARS-CoV-2 stabilized spike protein (known as HexaPro).
 That key spike protein trains the immune system to recognize and fight COVID-19 infection.
 NDV is grown in eggs, purified, inactivated (or killed), and formulated into an injectable vaccine.

 This one-of-a-kind vaccine design wouldn’t have been possible without international collaboration.